cozygene/glint/README.md

   **MacOs** todo
 3. Make sure you have all dependencies installed.
 If you have Anaconda installed, than all the dependencies are installed automatically except *cvxopt*.
 To install it see Dependencies.
 If the installation fails, search online: "how to install cvxopt with anaconda on [one of Windows/Linux/MacOS]"

+#### .eps Figures can't be opened on MacOS?
+Restart the Preveiw app: quit it and try to open the figure again.

 ### Citing GLINT
 If you use GLINT in any published work please cite it.
 Information about how to cite GLINT can be found in the documentation <a href="howtocite.html" target="_blank">here</a>.